lexffe/discorder/README.md

 Keybinds: See [doc/keybinds.md](https://github.com/jonas747/discorder/blob/master/doc/keybinds.md) for keybind configuration and [doc/defaults.md](https://github.com/jonas747/discorder/blob/master/doc/defaults.md) for defaults

+Quick start:

+1. log in using token or username/pw
+2. ctrl-s to open server/channel list
+3. mark servers/channels for listening with ctrl-space
+4. set as sending channel with enter
+5. close out of windows wih alt-backspace
+6. f1-12 for tabs
+7. ctrl-x to open command menu
+8. change discorder settings such as randomized colors, short guild names, hide nicknames etc in discorder_setttings which you can find in the command menu

 ## Dependencies

 Discorder depends on termbox, discordgo, and go-runewidth at compile time